SidhaantThakker/DevSoc_InventoryApp/readme.md

-## ProdBox - An Inventory Managemnet Application
+## ProdBox a Inventory Manager - An Inventory Managemnet Application

 #### Team Members: